epam/edp-install/docs/user-guide/cluster.md

 !![Clusters list](../assets/user-guide/edp-portal-cluster-overview.png "Clusters list")

+* **Cluster status** - displays the cluster status.
+Can be red or green depending on if the KubeRocketCI portal managed to connect to the cluster host with the specified credentials or not.
+* **Open documentation** - opens the cluster related documentation page.
+* **Add a new cluster** - displays the cluster creation form.
+* **Cluster properties** - shows the specified cluster properties.
+* **Delete cluster** - remove cluster by clicking the recycle bin icon.

 ## View Authentication Data

 To view authentication data that is used to log in to the cluster, run the `kubectl describe` command: